Warblefly/MultimediaTools-mingw-w64/README.md

 I keep a binary installer on my website.
 <a href="http://gallery.johnwarburton.net/MultimediaTools-mingw-w64-Open-source.exe.xz">http://gallery.johnwarburton.net/MultimediaTools-mingw-w64-Open-source.exe.xz</a>

+This is an XZ archive, which can be opened using popular tools such as 7zip.
+Otherwise, making the EXE takes a desperately long time in the single-threaded nsis application.

 Some of the binaries use shared libraries, ending in .dll.
 Like the executable programs, they're in the /bin/ directory of the distribution.
 Please keep them together with the .exe programs.